 Yes.
 Being an Air Force officer means more than just working at an eight-to-five job and ROTC is specifically designed to foster the “whole-person” concept.
 Such activities as Arnold Air Society, Silver Wings and the Sabre Drill Team offer extra leadership opportunities.
 You will also become involved with community projects and understand the traditions of the military environment.
 In addition, there are numerous athletic events and sports nights.
 These extra activities are optional; you may participate as your time and schedule allows.

 Your first and most immediate concern is attending school and maintaining good grades.
 After you have met this responsibility, you may want to participate in various activities sponsored both by the University and Air Force ROTC.
 We certainly like to see our cadets participate in more than just the required class and lab periods.
 The more you put into the program, the more you will get out of it.

 Yes.
 Generally, extracurricular campus activities and AFROTC are perfectly compatible as long as you do not overload yourself.
 Serious physical injuries suffered while participating in intercollegiate or intramural athletic activities could result in your being disenrolled from AFROTC because of a change in your medical status.

-Field Training (FT) is a four-week summer encampment which you must attend during the summer between your sophomore and junior years.
+Field Training (FT) is a three-week summer encampment which you must attend during the summer between your sophomore and junior years.
 It is conducted at Maxwell Air Force base in Alabama.
 It is an intensive training period where you receive additional leadership training, attend numerous career orientations, and learn firsthand what life on an Air Force base is really like.
 We pay all your transportation costs and provide you with all necessary uniform items.
-In addition, you will be paid a salary while you are there.
 You are only required to complete FT once while in the AFROTC program.

 No, there are no restrictions imposed on where AFROTC cadets will reside.